85th-PMC/85th_tfarPatch/README.md

 # 85th PMC Mod
-Add various custom items and patches for the 85th PMC
+Add various custom gear items and patches for the 85th PMC

 Crates - A Set of custom gear crates for 85th Operations